rochiecuevas/Academy_of_Py/README.md

 budget_rate_grped = budget_rates.groupby("Budget Bracket (USD)")
 ```

-To calculate the average scores per budget class, it is important to incorporate weights because the schools had different population sizes.
+To calculate the average scores per budget class, it is important to incorporate weights because the school budget classes had different population sizes.
 To get the weighted averages, the function `wavg` was used.
 The weight used was the `Number of students`.

 ```python
 # weighted averages for reading and math scores